Hydrogen and NH3 from organics

 • Dark fermentation is microbially catalysed fermentative conversion of organic substrates to hydrogen in the absence of light and electron acceptors.
 It can be facilitated by a large range of microorganisms that differ in their optimal growth conditions.

-• The laboratory experiments will evaluate whether thermal hydrolysis will improve biological hydrogen generation rates and yields from selected organic waste materials.
-It is expected that thermal hydrolysis will increase the bioavailability of the organic substrates for dark fermentation.
-Moreover, the hydrolysis is expected to eliminate hydrogen consuming microbes from the waste, and thereby potentially increase hydrogen yields.
+• The laboratory experiments evaluated whether thermal hydrolysis could improve biological hydrogen generation rates and yields from selected organic waste materials.
+Thermal hydrolysis has the potential to increase the bioavailability of the organic substrates for dark fermentation.
+The hydrolysis may also eliminate hydrogen consuming microbes from the waste.

 Related publications and key links: